fuchsteufelswild/KingsRaid/README.md

 To clarify the class diagram:

 Strategy Pattern is used in order to implement SkillType and AttackType.
-By doing this, easy creation of types achieved by just creating a single class then using it on the dynamic creation of the weapon.
+By doing this, easy creation of types achieved by just creating a single class then using it on the dynamic creation of the various weapons.

-Decorator Pattern is used in order to implement Weapons where ConcreteWeapon is the plain weapon and WeaponAttributes can be wrapped around a Weapon object which eased the creation and the use of more complex weapons.
+Decorator Pattern is used in order to implement Weapons where ConcreteWeapon is the plain weapon and WeaponAttributes can be wrapped around a Weapon object which eases the creation and the use of more complex weapons.

 State Pattern is used in order to ease the implementation and reusability of the NPCs.